 Likewise, binoculars with built-in cameras may be okay for casual daytime use, but not at night.
 They're gimmicky toys.

 Most binoculars have center focus, meaning that you focus both barrels at once by turning a knob or a rocker in the center.
-This is great for when the distance of your target often changes, such as in birdwatching, or when you often pass the binoculars back and forth between people.
+This is great for when the distance of your target often changes, such as in birdwatching, or when you often pass the binoculars for astronomy back and forth between people.
 But the night sky always stays at infinity focus, and you're probably observing it alone.
 So <individual-focus eyepieces will do just fime.
 This not only saves you money but provides better mechanical stability and gets rid of a common cause of eyepiece misalignment (slight tipping of the center-focus mechanism).

 But no matter what imperfections you have to live with (and face it, optical perfection does not exist), you'll find that binoculars can show you more of the universe than you probably imagined.